connexcs/docs/docs/customer/did.md

 **1.** Click **Upload to Server**, and confirm the pop-up.

-**2.** At this point, the DIDs and associated values are uploaded to the server.
+**2.** The DIDs and associated values are now uploaded to the server.
 If there are any duplicate DIDs in the system, the entire operation will fail.
-The Control Panel doesn't have the ability to indicate which DID is the duplicate, so you will need to review the DIDs independently.
+The Control Panel doesn't have the ability to specify which DID is the duplicate, so you will need to review the DIDs independently.

 See [**Script Forge**](https://docs.connexcs.com/developers/scriptforge/) for more information.